OHIO-ECT/ECT-Lab-Introduction/chapters/Tasks 5.md

-## ECT GNS3 Introduction - The Toolkit
+## ECT Lab Introduction - GNS3 Projects

 ### Goals
 -   Configure Remote Desktop to connect to the lab environment